dineshravichandiran/dineshravichandiran/README.md

 - ♻️ **Self-Healing Infrastructure on AWS** — auto-recovery and resilience
 - 🔄 **End-to-End Azure DevOps Project** — full CI/CD on Azure

-> 🔗 See them live on my **[Portfolio](https://dinesh-ravichandiran.netlify.app)** — including an interactive 3D career journey I built with Three.js
+> 🔒 Personal, in-progress builds.
+Happy to walk through the design and code directly — just reach out.

 ---

 ### 💡 Beyond Operations

 I'm hands-on beyond just ops.
-I designed and built my entire portfolio from scratch — including an **interactive 3D career journey** using Three.js, custom animations, and responsive design.
-I have a working foundation in **web development (HTML, CSS, JavaScript)** and enjoy bringing ideas to life in the browser.
+I build interactive web experiences from scratch, with a working foundation in **web development (HTML, CSS, JavaScript)**, custom animations, and responsive design, and I enjoy bringing ideas to life in the browser.
 I also use AI tools (Microsoft Copilot, Claude, ChatGPT, Gemini) to learn faster and work more efficiently.

 ---